k-mcauley/port_source/content/articles/image_analysis.md

 ![histogram]({static}/img/hist.png)

 Using supervised segmentation, we could set a cut-off value.
-This would require trial and error, therefore, a supervised method can be more benficial.
+This would require trial and error, therefore, a supervised method can be more beneficial.
 In this case the sauvola filter was applied which attempts to set an ideal threshold for every pixel.

 After examining multiple cut-off values the best supervised thresholding set at 100 produced the following figure:

 ![supervised]({static}/img/supervised.png)

 Clearly there is room for improvement.
-By using the sauvola filter in sckit-image pakage, the following image was obtained.
+By using the sauvola filter in sckit-image package, the following image was obtained.

 ![unsupervised]({static}/img/unsupervised.png)

-The choice of an appropriate filter had a substantial impact on the information retained in this image in comparision to the supervised method.
+The choice of an appropriate filter had a substantial impact on the information retained in this image in comparison to the supervised method.

 ## Conclusions
 ---